-Six Lynchburg College students are spending part of their summer digging in the dirt, searching for the foundation of a kitchen that dates to 1808 at Historic Sandusky.
+Six University of Lynchburg students are spending part of their summer digging in the dirt, searching for the foundation of a kitchen that dates to 1808 at Historic Sandusky.

 “It’s really like a treasure hunt,” said Lyn Kraje, one of five graduate students in the Master of History Program at LC participating in the dig.
 “We get so excited, we don’t want to stop.”